Stupidly Obscure Programming in a Troubled Time

 I maintain that the element most central to broad feasibility of what

-Martin Odersky calls "categorical programming" is the for
+Martin Odersky calls "categorical programming" is the for or do construct,

 by which an involution of closures presents itself in procedural guise.